 The larger message of this film is how man took over the land we call America.
 It was gritty, chaotic, violent, and fucking selfish.
 The White Man was a savage beast that stopped at nothing to get what he wanted, all the while thinking the natives were the savage ones.
 The hubris was overflowing.
 The amount of blood, tears, sadness, and anger this country was built on is enough for millions of lifetimes.
 The expense?
 Heartache.
 Loss.
 Sadness.

-Director Alejandro Iñárritu is a master crasftman.
+Director Alejandro Iñárritu is a master craftsman.
 The visuals are pristine, as was the land before.
 The entirety of the film1 was shot with all natural light.
 If it’s dark, it’s dark.
 If it’s light, it’s light.
-The absense of artificial atmosphere will pull you in.
+The absence of artificial atmosphere will pull you in.
 You’ll be in awe of the landscapes, shot mostly in Canada and Montana.
 The crispness of the air, the ice-cold flowing rivers, and the crunch of the soft-packed snow will stimulate your senses.

 On top of the visuals, Ryuichi Sakamoto’s soundtrack does an amazing job of hitting home the feelings described above and experienced throughout the movie.
 I’d be surprised if you don’t feel like you need a hug after witnessing what it’s like to be alone, clinging to life, with only yourself and what drives you to keep motivation at least sub par.